Call Today (865) 982-3560

 excessive quantities of water.
 Repair leaky toilets, faucets or plumbing fixtures

 (leaky toilets can result in excess flows at 1 gallon per minute).
 Use water saving devices such as low flow shower heads and low volume flush toilets.

 rain gutters or storm drains or allow other surface water to get into your septic system.
 This additional water will overload your septic tank system and cause a premature failure.
 Your septic system was designed only for domestic water use.

 undesirable substances into the sewer.
-Flushing flammable and toxic products is dangerous, while other materials such as paper towels, rags, newspaper, cigarettes, coffee grounds, eggshells, sanitary napkins, condoms, large amounts of hair and cooking grease are a maintenance nuisance and will require frequent pumping of the tank.
+Flushing flammable and toxic products is dangerous, while other materials such as paper towels, rags, newspaper, cigarettes, coffee grounds, eggshells, baby wipes, sanitary napkins, condoms, large amounts of hair and cooking grease are a maintenance nuisance and will require frequent pumping of the tank.

 recreational vehicle (RV) waste into your septic tank because it will increase the amount of solids entering the septic tank and the frequency of required pumping.

 Some RV waste may contain chemicals that are toxic or that may adversely affect the biological activity in your tank.

 garbage disposal systems to dispose of non-biodegradable materials because they increase the amount of solids entering the septic tank and the frequency of required septage pumping.
 Collect grease & hair in a container rather than disposing down the drain.
 Do not pour grease down the drain.
 Pouring grease down the drain is your fastest way to ensure a failing system – and expensive repair.

 without knowing the location of your wastewater system.
 As much as possible, plan landscaping and permanent outdoor structures before installation.
 But easily removable items, such as bird baths and picnic tables, are OK to place on top of your system.